Membership Manual

 Since 1973, the Park Slope Food Coop has been providing Brooklyn and beyond with high-quality food and products while serving as a community center and meeting place for its member-owners: people who believe in the value, rewards, and responsibility of collective labor, action, and ownership.
 We practice a once popular but now nearly unique model of cooperation in which all members of the Coop work together for the benefit of all.
 By putting the ownership and management into the hands of our working membership, the Coop has been able to make healthy, affordable food available to its members.

 Unlike most food coops in the United States, the Park Slope Food Coop requires members to work as a condition of membership.
-At the time of this writing, we have more than 15,500 members who work in exchange for significant savings on groceries.
+At the time of this writing, we have approximately 16,000 members who work in exchange for significant savings on groceries.
 Only members may shop at the PSFC, but our membership is open to all.
 Our members rely on one another to share the work of running our Coop and contributing to its success.

-The benefit of our shared responsibility is two-fold: regularly scheduled, reliable member labor helps to keep down our payroll costs—the single largest expense for a grocery store—which contributes toward lower prices.
-But the second equally important reward comes from the satisfaction members receive from working together as a community to build something upon which all can rely.
+The benefit of our shared responsibility is two-fold: regularly scheduled, reliable member labor helps to keep down our payroll costs—the single largest grocery store expense—contributing toward lower prices.
+However, the second equally important reward comes from the satisfaction members receive from working together as a community to build something upon which all can rely.
 In cooperation with the paid staff, members run the store and play a vital role in the day-to-day operations of the Coop, giving all the opportunity to feel the value of cooperation firsthand.
-Not only do members contribute approximately 75% of the labor to operate the Coop, they can take an active role in the decision-making process through the monthly General Meeting, and participate in planning and discussions of the organization’s future.
+Not only do members contribute approximately 75% of the labor to operate the Coop, but they can also take an active role in the decision-making process through the monthly General Meeting and participate in planning and discussions of the organization’s future.

-As a member, you share ownership of the Coop with your fellow member-owners.
+As a member, you share Coop ownership with your fellow member-owners.
 Work, shop, learn, participate—be a part of a unique and rewarding community here in Brooklyn.
-When you walk into a traditional supermarket, you are walking into someone else’s store.
-When you walk into the Park Slope Food Coop, you are walking into your own store.
-As members and owners, we hope that your involvement means taking pride in the Coop.
+When you enter a traditional supermarket, you walk into someone else’s store.
+When you walk into the Park Slope Food Coop, you walk into your store.
+As members and owners, we hope your involvement means taking pride in the Coop.

-We look forward to having you join us and experiencing for yourself what a unique organization we are.
+We look forward to having you join us and experiencing what a unique organization we are.

 SECTION I.